House Page Program

 Welcome to the North Carolina General Assembly House Page Program website.

 This program offers young men and women the opportunity to learn about, and participate in, the legislative process of our state.
 It is a four day long experience that allows high school students between the ages of 15 and 18 (or 14 if already in the 9th grade) to observe firsthand how our laws are made.
 It provides them the unique privilege of working in the House Chamber in the midst of legislative action.

 The selection process for this program is highly competitive.
 Official appointments are made by the Speaker of the House based on recommendations by individual Representatives.
 Each Representative is allotted a number of students he or she can sponsor each session.
 Students submit their application to their Representative who selects the individuals to be appointed by the Speaker.
-Appointments are made on a first-come, first-serve basis.
+Appointments are made on a first-come, first-served basis.

-Click on the links above or refer to the 2019 House Page Program Brochure for additional information.
+Click on the links above or refer to the 2020 House Page Program Brochure for additional information.

 In order to be a House Page you must: